 Warning To Self: Never Trust Him Again

-I made a mental note made to my subconscious: Be very careful in trusting him again with your welfare.
-No matter how much he professes to trust him.
-And seriously ask yourself, why do you remain married to him?
+I made a mental note made to my subconscious: Be careful in trusting him again with your welfare—no matter his assurances.
+Oh, and ask yourself, why do you remain married to him?

 It was complicated.

 Remember, this was early days in Adult ADHD awareness.
+Late 1990s to early 2000s.
+Adult ADHD had been made an official diagnosis only in 1994.
+Most professionals hadn’t received the memo.
 We were on the “bleeding edge,” you might say.
-There were no books to guide us—especially none on ADHD relationship issues.
+There were no books to guide us.

-My first book, Is it You, Me, or Adult A.D.D.? was only the third book available on Amazon about Adult ADHD, published in 2008.
-It broke new ground in detailing the importance of acknowledging the impact of ADHD on both partners and emphasizing the importance of teamwork with evidence-based treatment strategies.
-This blog is the oldest continuing website of any kind of Adult ADHD, since 2008.
+Consider my first book: Is it You, Me, or Adult A.D.D.?.
+It was only the third or fourth consumer book about Adult ADHD, published in 2008.
+It broke ground in acknowledging the impact of ADHD on both partners and the importance of teamwork with evidence-based treatment.
+This blog is the oldest website of any kind of Adult ADHD, also since 2008.

 Our attempts at couple therapy were so disastrous they motivated us to double-down on cooperation.
-Anything to avoid facing that again.
-Besides, we were paying good money to, by turns, entertain and horrify the therapist.
+Anything to avoid facing that misery again.
+We were paying good money to, by turns, entertain and horrify the therapist.
 My memory of their faces always features a dropped jaw.

-Only one mental-health expert I found then acknowledged the potential impact of ADHD on the spouse.
-Fortunately, he was local to the Bay Area then: Daniel Amen, MD.
+Only one mental-health expert I found acknowledged the potential impact of ADHD on the spouse.
+Fortunately, he was in the Bay Area then: Daniel Amen, MD.
 Bless him.

-In fact, happening upon his Change Your Brain, Change Your Life at the local library is how I first learned about Adult ADHD.
-I clung to Dr. Amen’s paragraphs of validation like a lifeline.
-Then I extended that lifeline to others in the ADHD Partner online group.
+Happening upon his Change Your Brain, Change Your Life at the local library is how I first learned about Adult ADHD.
+I clung to his paragraphs of validation like a lifeline.
+Then I extended that lifeline to others in my7 ADHD Partner group.
 We were all feeling our way.
 On our own.

 “Nurse NightinGoat” with Ice Cream—And Barbiturates